barrysir/sm-analyze-stats/README.md

 To scan your Stepmania folder use the `getavailablesongs.py` script (usage: `getavailablesongs.py (path to your songs folder)`).
 After iterating through your song folder for a while, it will generate a CSV file which the data analysis knows to look for and read.

-The data analysis is done in a Jupyter notebook.
+The data analysis is done in a Jupyter notebook (after installing Jupyter, run `jupyter notebook`).
 There's a preamble to load in required data, then the code to generate each data table appears in its own section.
 Run the preamble then run each tables' section one-by-one.
 Each section is structured to write the data to your clipboard, which you can then paste into Excel or Google Sheets or wherever you want.

 ## Available statistics